-Susan Reynolds has authored, co-authored, book doctored, or edited 45+ nonfiction and fiction books since 2007.
+Susan Reynolds has authored, co-authored, book doctored, or edited more than sixty nonfiction and fiction books since 2007.
 Recently, she co-authored Train Your Brain to Get Happy, Train Your Brain to Get Rich, and Meditation for Moms.
 She also authored Everything Enneagram, and was the creator and editor of Adams Media’s My Hero series (Teacher, Mom, Dad, Dog), and Woodstock Revisited, 50 far out, groovy, peace-inducing, flashback-inducing stories from those who were there.
 Click here to link to Susan’s Amazon Author Page.

 Coaching: Many nonfiction authors come to me with a premise, a rough outline, and hundreds of pages of what amounts to notes.
 For these authors, I read everything and then we discuss what needs to be done.
 Typically, I help the client create a detailed outline; and then I insert all existing material into appropriate chapters.
 Whether I edit or the author regroups is up to the author.
 Once a first draft of the complete manuscript is pulled together, I typically provide a line-by-line (Level II) edit.

 Read/Review: Because editing costs can be steep for writers, I do offer to read your novel and provide feedback on how it’s working in general, touching upon character, plot, setting, scenes, dialogue, and so on.
 This is not as in-depth as Level I, but it does include a written report that will offer concrete suggestions for a rewrite.